mahi97/mahi-log/_posts/2025-11-18-everyone-lies.md

 Cooperation only works when there is someone outside the walls to take from, resist, or compete with.

-Let’s call this the **minimum viable lie**—the essential mask we wear after losing our innocence.
+Let’s call this the **minimum viable lie**, the essential mask we wear after losing our innocence.
 And sometimes this mask stays minimal, only as much deception as we need to survive.

 But often, it grows.